What is the role of the ABA Standing Committee on the Federal Judiciary in evaluating judicial nominees?

 The ABA Standing Committee on the Federal Judiciary evaluates the professional qualifications of Article III nominees to the Supreme Court, the circuit courts of appeals, the district courts, and the Court of International Trade.
 It also evaluates Article IV nominees to the territorial district courts for the Virgin Islands, Guam, and the Northern Mariana Islands.

 The Standing Committee has been conducting its evaluations on a pre- or post-nomination basis since 1953.
-At present, the Standing Committee is conducting its evaluations after President Trump submits the names of his nominees to the Senate.
+At present, the Standing Committee is conducting its evaluations after President Biden submits the names of his nominees to the Senate.
 Regardless of when it commences an investigation, the Standing Committee uses the same evaluation procedures and standards, and focuses exclusively on a nominee’s professional qualifications.

 What does the Standing Committee contribute to the vetting process?